-Eligible applicants are limited to: nonprofit, nongovernmental entities; tribal organizations; Indian tribal governments; and units of local government or agencies of units of local government in the United States or U.S. territories.
-For more information, see the Eligibility Information section of this solicitation.
+Eligible applicants are limited to: nonprofit, nongovernmental entities; tribal organizations; Indian tribal governments; and units of local government or agencies of units of local

 Letter of Intent

 Applicants are strongly encouraged to submit a non-binding Letter of Intent to ovw.consolyouth@usdoj.gov by February 18, 2021.
 Interested applicants who do not submit a Letter of Intent are still eligible to apply.
 For more information, see the Application and Submission Information section of this solicitation.